 (1) Recourse to the Court against an arbitral award may be made only by an application for setting aside in accordance with subsections (2) and (3) or by an appeal under section 34A.

+Note for this subsection:

-Note: The Model Law does not provide for appeals as under section 34A.
+The Model Law does not provide for appeals as under section 34A.

 (2) An arbitral award may be set aside by the Court only if —